Courseiva

 Why this answer

-Option C (EMR) is overkill.
-Option D (Kinesis Data Streams + Lambda) still requires Lambda and has cold start issues.
+Option C (Kinesis Data Streams + Lambda) also requires Lambda and cold start management.
+Option D (EMR Spark Streaming) is overkill for this low-volume use case.

 MCQmedium